 epad at http://epad.dataone.org/MPC-and-DataONE updated with notes from today's discussion.
 Key issue will be how to get first the metadata from MPC to DataONE.
 MPC also needs to address how they want to handle identifiers for data and metadata.
 Tentatively scheduling for end of year 5 based on the current level of effort anticipated and technical questions that need to be resolved.

-#6 Updated by Bruce Wilson about 8 years ago
+#6 Updated by Bruce Wilson over 8 years ago

 - Software stack set to Slender Node

 - Base URL set to https://www.pop.umn.edu/index.php